alk-language/java-semantics/README.md

 2. In the Extensions tag in the left side, check for the "Alk Visual Studio Code Extension" and install.
 3. Enter the [Alk VS Code Extension](https://github.com/Andreizabo/alk-vscode-extension) repository and check the usage manual.

+   ***Note***.
+The symbolic exection engine might not work on Mac M1 becauses of incompatibilty between Java machine and Z3 library.
+We are working to fix that.

 # Downloading and Running the Interpreter

 1. Be sure you have installed the latest version of Java.
 Alk interpreter works now on Java 1.8.